How firms design for growth that compounds

 Three decisions that determine whether growth compounds

-How Storebrand Asset Management Nearly Tripled AUM Without Growing Its Operational Footprint
+How Storebrand Asset Management More Than Tripled AUM Without Growing Its Operational Footprint

-Storebrand Asset Management, a SimCorp client, is one of Norway's largest asset managers, with approximately NOK 1,400 billion in assets under management across equity, fixed income, index, and quantitative strategies.
-Over the past decade, its AUM has nearly tripled.
+Storebrand Asset Management, a SimCorp client, is one of Norway's largest asset managers, with approximately NOK 1,650 billion in assets under management across equity, fixed income, index, quantitative and alternatives strategies: around 80% of this is managed inside SimCorp.
+Over the past decade, its AUM has more than tripled.
 That growth creates a specific operational test: whether the architecture beneath the business was designed to absorb it, or whether each addition would extract a progressively higher cost.

 Built for where the firm was heading